 Setting up a cooperative

 Setting up a cooperative does not normally require large initial capital.
-File the start-up notification to the Trade Register on paper and pay for the agreed membership share.
+File the start-up notification to the Trade Register on paper.

 Rules and Memorandum of Association of a cooperative

-The rules and Memorandum of Association are the cooperative's official founding documents.
-You must attach them to the cooperative's start-up notification.
+Rules and Memorandum of Association are the cooperative's official founding documents.
+You must attach them to the cooperative's start-up notification

 Governance and bodies of a cooperative

-The cooperative's governance consists of a Board of Directors, the cooperative’s General Meeting or its replacement, a Board of Representatives, a Managing Director and a Supervisory Board.
+A cooperative's governance consists of a Board of Directors and the cooperative’s General Meeting or its replacement, a Board of Representatives.